ClickHouse/ClickHouse/docs/en/operations/utilities/clickhouse-keeper-client.md

 -   `help` -- Prints this message
 -   `get_stat [path]` -- Returns the node's stat (default `.`)
 -   `find_super_nodes <threshold> [path]` -- Finds nodes with number of children larger than some threshold for the given path (default `.`)
--   `delete_stable_backups` -- Deletes ClickHouse nodes used for backups that are now inactive
+-   `delete_stale_backups` -- Deletes ClickHouse nodes used for backups that are now inactive
 -   `find_big_family [path] [n]` -- Returns the top n nodes with the biggest family in the subtree (default path = `.` and n = 10)